What Truly Matters in Trajectory Prediction for Autonomous Driving?: Related Work

 \subsection{Motion Prediction and Evaluation}

 Motion prediction methods can be classified along three dimensions \cite{gulzar_survey_2021}: modeling approach, output type, and situational awareness.
 The modeling approach includes physics-based models \cite{scholler_what_2020,batkovic_computationally_2018} that use physics to simulate agents' forward motion, and learning-based models \cite{zhou_hivt_2022,liang_learning_2020} that learn and predict motion patterns from data.
 The output type can be intention, single-trajectory \cite{mogelmose_trajectory_2015}, multi-trajectory \cite{gupta_social_2018}, or occupancy map \cite{gilles_home_2021,gilles_gohome_2021}.
 These outputs differ in the type of motion they predict and how they handle the uncertainty of future states.
 The situational awareness includes unawareness, interaction~\cite{alahi_social_2016}, scene, and map awareness~\cite{schreiber_dynamic_2021}.
 It refers to the predictor's ability to incorporate environmental information, which is crucial for collision avoidance and efficient driving.
 Most researchers~\cite{andrey_human_nodate, mozaffari_deep_2022} and competitions \cite{chang_argoverse_2019, caesar_nuscenes_2020} evaluate the performance of prediction models on real-world datasets, in which ADE/FDE and their probabilistic variants minADE/minFDE are commonly used metrics.
-However, these evaluation protocols fail to capture the dynamics gap between datasets and real-world scenarios.
-The actions of the ego-agent are influenced by predictors, which affect the reactive motions of other agents in turn.
-In this study, we selected four model-based and six learning-based models with varying output types and situational awareness to cover a wide range of prediction models.
-We implement these predictors in an interactive simulation environment to present the inadequacy of current prediction evaluation protocols on neglecting the dynamics gap.
+However, these metrics fail to capture the dynamics gap between datasets and real-world scenarios, as the actions of the ego-agent remain unaffected by predictors.
+In this study, we select four model-based and six learning-based models with varying output types and situational awareness to cover a wide range of prediction models.
+We implement these predictors in both datasets and an interactive simulation environment to illustrate the limitation of current prediction evaluation in accurately reflecting driving performance, due to the neglect of the dynamics gap.